 In recent years, there has been a renewed focus on mathematics education, particularly in ensuring that students grasp fundamental concepts like factors and multiples.
 Educational research emphasizes the importance of hands-on activities and visual aids to help students understand these abstract ideas.
 Many teachers now use tools like factor trees and multiplication charts to make learning more engaging and intuitive.

 Recent studies suggest that incorporating real-world examples can help students better understand factors and multiples.
-For example, teachers might use scenarios involving sharing items equally among a group of people or arranging objects into rectangular arrays to illustrate the concept of factors.
+As an example, teachers might use scenarios involving sharing items equally among a group of people or arranging objects into rectangular arrays to illustrate the concept of factors.
 These practical applications make the math more relevant and relatable, which can improve student engagement and retention.

 Tips and Expert Advice